Insolvency Laws and Securitisation

 If the underlying assets are mortgaged or pledged, and the corresponding mortgage or pledge is required to be registered in accordance with Chinese law, the asset seller or the originator must conduct the transfer registration of the mortgage or pledge promptly after the occurrence of a right perfection event, to ensure that the mortgage or pledge held by the scheme manager or the trustee will be valid against any bona fide third party.
 If the pledge of the underlying assets is perfected through the delivery of the pledged assets or their title documents, the asset seller or the originator must deliver the pledged assets or their title documents to the scheme manager or the trustee promptly upon the occurrence of a right perfection event.

 In order to ensure a smooth transaction, the originator in the transaction usually makes covenants as to the following matters in the transaction documents:

-The servicer in a securitisation transaction is usually the originator itself.
 The contents and conditions of the service provided by the servicer are stipulated in the servicing agreement and vary according to the types of the underlying assets.
 However, the main services can be summarised into the following categories:

 See 5.7 Principal Indemnities.